Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Results

 Fig.~\ref{F:clus_phot} shows the same forecast as Fig.~\ref{F:clus_spec} at high redshifts ($4<z<10$) with photometric surveys.
 Note with our chosen redshift binning there are $\sim 6$ measurements available between $3<z<6$.
 For $z>6$ where the universe has not yet fully ionized, we cut off the spectrum below the Lyman-$\alpha$ wavelength (121.6 nm rest frame) since those high-energy photons will be absorbed by the neutral gas in the intergalactic medium.

-The Lyman break selected galaxy bins from Rubin Observatory LSST and Roman Space Telescope are also shown in the panels close to their central redshift.
-Note that the Lyman break galaxy samples have a much wider redshift bin, and therefore they have higher sensitivity but lower spectral resolution on the inferred IGL spectrum.
+The Lyman-break selected galaxy bins from Rubin Observatory LSST and Roman Space Telescope are also shown in the panels close to their central redshift.
+Note that the Lyman-break galaxy samples have a much wider redshift bin, and therefore they have a higher sensitivity but a lower spectral resolution on the inferred IGL spectrum.

-Our estimate suggests that the IGL spectrum can be robustly measured over the full $0.75-5 \mu$m wavelength range across redshift, to a significance level of a few $\sigma$ per SPHEREx spectral channel out to $z=6$ by cross-correlating SPHEREx all-sky and upcoming photometric galaxy surveys.
+Our estimate suggests that the IGL spectrum can be robustly measured over the full $0.75$--$5$ $\mu$m wavelength range across redshift, to a significance level of a few $\sigma$ per SPHEREx spectral channel out to $z=6$ by cross-correlating SPHEREx all-sky and upcoming photometric galaxy surveys.